jatupan1989/boomjum1989/Blocking-javascript-execution-reliably-in-Chromium-based-browsers.md

 ## Feedback

-If you wish to comment on this issue, you can do so at:
+If you wish to comment on this topic, you can do so at:

 - [Reddit thread](http://www.reddit.com/r/privacy/comments/24dos5/myth_javascript_execution_can_not_be_reliably/)
 - [Hacker News thread](https://news.ycombinator.com/news)